 Here’s how it works:

-2.1.
-Set up iCloud Keychain on iPhone
+Set Up iCloud Keychain on iPhone

 The first step is to set up iCloud Keychain on your iPhone.
 This means syncing all the already-saved Wi-Fi passwords on your iPhone to the iCloud Keychain.

-Open the Settings app.
+- Open the Settings app.

-Tap on your banner ID at the top of the screen.
+- Tap on your banner ID at the top of the screen.

-Scroll down and tap on Keychain.
+- Scroll down and tap on Keychain.

 4. In the list of the apps using iCloud, find Keychain and activate it by clicking on the checkbox next to it.